gitkw/No-MASS/Documentation/Markdown/scripts.md

 # Scripts For NoMASS                        {#scripts}

-There is a NoMASS.py script that implements an interface fro running No-MASS as a standalone program.
+There is a NoMASS.py script that implements an interface for running No-MASS as a standalone program.
 The NoMASS class can be called like so.

 ~~~~